espocrm/documentation/docs/user-guide/stream.md

 !!! note

     The user who was mentioned in the post needs to have access to the Stream of the record where they were mentioned.
-Otherwise, the user won't receive the notification about the post.
+Otherwise, the user won't receive a notification about the post.

 !!! note

-    The user needs to have a proper *Assignment Permission* (set in Roles) to be able to mention a specific user.
+    The user needs to have a proper *Mention Permission* (set in Roles) to be able to mention a specific user.
 If the assignment permission is set to `no`, then the user won't be able to mention anyone.
-If set to `team`, then they will be able to mention only users of their team (or teams).
+If set to `team`, then they will be able to mention only users of their teams.
 If set to `all`, then they will be able to mention anyone.
 Portal users are not able to mention users.

 ### Attachments